-Change request 10515 describes changes to the outpatient prospective payment system to be implemented in the April 2018 update.
-In addition, these changes will be reflected in the April 2018 integrated outpatient code editor.
-[MM10515]
+Change request 10781 describes changes to the outpatient prospective payment system (OPPS) to be implemented in the July 2018 update.
+In addition, these changes will be reflected in the July 2018 integrated outpatient code editor.
+[MM10781]

 Diagnosis code update for add-on payments for blood clotting factor administered to hemophilia inpatients

 Change request (CR) 10474 terminates diagnosis code D68.32, effective July 1.
 Providers that include diagnosis code D68.32 on inpatient claims with discharge dates after July 1, 2018, will not receive the add-on payment.
-This article was revised March 2 to reflect the revised CR 10474 issued March 1.
-In the article, the CR release date, transmittal number and the web address for accessing the CR are revised.
-All other information remains the same.
+This article was revised May 25 to correct the code description for ICD-10-CM D68.32.
+In the article, the code description is corrected and the CR release date, transmittal number, and the web address for accessing the CR are revised.
 [MM10474]

 The Social Security Act set a system of payment for the operating costs of acute care hospital inpatient stays under Medicare Part A (hospital insurance) based on prospectively set rates.

 An overview of the PPS for hospital outpatient services, some Part B services furnished to hospital inpatients who have no Part A coverage, and hospitalization services furnished by community mental health centers.